• SSL Certificate: The Cornerstone of Your Website Security and Google Ranking

 Definition of SSL Certificate: Secure Communication Protocol and Digital Identity Authentication

-SSL Certificate, originally referring to the **Secure Sockets Layer** protocol, although modern certificates use its upgraded version **TLS (Transport Layer Security)**, the term "SSL Certificate" remains the industry's common terminology.
+SSL Certificate, originally referring to the **Secure Sockets Layer** protocol, although modern certificates use its upgraded version **TLS (Transport Layer Security)**, the term "SSL Certificate" remains the industry's common designation.

 An SSL Certificate is a type of digital certificate that establishes an encrypted connection between a server and a client (such as a user's browser).
 Its core functions are twofold:

-1. Encryption: Ensures that data transmitted between the server and user (e.g., credit card information, passwords, personal details) is encrypted, preventing eavesdropping or interception by third parties.
+1. Encryption: Ensures that data transmitted between the server and the user (e.g., credit card information, passwords, personal details) is encrypted, preventing eavesdropping and interception by third parties.

-2. Authentication: Verifies the identity of a website.
-When a user visits a site, the browser checks the certificate to confirm the website is indeed the entity it claims to be (i.e., "anti-spoofing").
+2. Authentication: Verifies the identity of the website.
+When a user visits a site, the browser checks the certificate to confirm that the website is indeed the entity it claims to be (i.e., "anti-spoofing").

 Websites with SSL Certificates display https:// in their address and show a **"security lock"** icon in the browser's address bar.